Team-Akiramenai/main-backend/api_endpoints.md

 token stored
 in memory too.

+4) GET api/public/get/user-profile-picture/52ccb25e-930d-4036-b4b0-c6dad8d45084

+Fetches the profile picture of the associated user.

+Example request:
+`GET api/public/get/user-profile-picture/52ccb25e-930d-4036-b4b0-c6dad8d45084`

+Response: User's profile picture (PNG or JPEG).

-4) POST api/protected/change-profile-picture
+5) POST api/protected/change-profile-picture

 Changes the profile picture with the uploaded picture.

 The picture needs to be uploaded as a form-data with the name `new-profile-picture`.
-We accept PNG for now.
-Make sure to set the content type to `image/png`.
+We accept PNG and JPEG for now.
+Make sure to set the appropriate content type for them.

 5) POST api/protected/update-password